 Related: The Best Ice Cube Trays

 This light-bodied, white rum is distilled at Nicaraguan distillery Flor de Caña.
 “Aged for four years then filtered, this white rum retains all the beautiful notes of vanilla from the barrel,” says Marrero.
 Using this barrel-aged rum adds some complexity to the refreshing mint, sugar, and lime flavors of a classic Mojito.
 It also brings notes of oak and white chocolate into play without affecting the presentation of this classic summer drink.

 Best for Piña Coladas

-The rum is slightly sweet, as Venezuelan law allows for the addition of sugar, but there are some really bright, rich fruit notes throughout, along with a healthy dose of vanilla and banana flavors.
+The rum is slightly sweet, as Venezuelan law allows for the addition of sugar, but there are some really bright, rich fruit notes throughout, along with a good balance of vanilla and banana flavors.
 So, instead of using a cheaper white rum, splurge on this bottle to make Piña Coladas.

 Don Q Cristal

 The classic Daiquiri is a cocktail admired for its simplicity and brightness.
 Just three ingredients are required: lime juice, simple syrup and a good white rum.
 Pamela Wiznitzer, a consulting bartender, says that not only is Don Q Cristal a great value, but it's "also made in one of the most sustainable distilleries in the world.”
 A blend of rum aged up to five years, then filtered to remove the color, this is a classic, no-frills Puerto Rican rum that does the job well.

 Best for Dark ’n Stormy